WOSS. Women Scientists Support Grant

 Deadline and submission

 - Online application here.
 You will be asked to provide contact details of one referee (e.g. your current group leader).
+Only current CRG PhD Students and Postdoctoral Researchers can register to this call / form.
+In the forma, you need to include a CRG email account, otherwise, you will not be able to register and apply.

 Evaluation criteria are scientific excellence, motivation to pursue a scientific career, input from the previous grant (applicable only for previous grantees), and the personal situation of the candidate.
 The decision for supporting a candidate will be made by the Evaluation Board: